Lake Success, New York: Village government

-As of August 2024, the Mayor of Lake Success is Adam C. Hoffman, the Deputy Mayor is Gene Kaplan, and the Village Trustees are Spyro Dimitratos, Lawrence W. Farkas, Robert Gal, Fred Handsman, and Marian Lee.
+As of May 2026, the Mayor of Lake Success is Adam C. Hoffman, the Deputy Mayor is Gene Kaplan, and the Village Trustees are Spyro Dimitratos, Lawrence W. Farkas, Robert Gal, Fred Handsman, and Marian Lee.

 Representation in higher government

 Town representation

-Lake Success is located in the Town of North Hempstead's 4th council district, which as of August 2024 is represented on the North Hempstead Town Council by Christine Liu (D–Herricks).
+Lake Success is located in the Town of North Hempstead's 4th council district, which as of May 2026 is represented on the North Hempstead Town Council by Christine Liu (D–Herricks).

 Nassau County representation

-Lake Success is located in Nassau County's 10th Legislative district, which as of August 2024 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+Lake Success is located in Nassau County's 10th Legislative district, which as of May 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Lake Success is located in the New York State Assembly's 16th State Assembly district, which as of August 2024 is represented by Gina L. Sillitti (D–Manorhaven).
+Lake Success is located in the New York State Assembly's 16th State Assembly district, which as of May 2026 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Lake Success is located in the New York State Senate's 7th State Senate district, which as of August 2024 is represented by Jack M. Martins (R–Old Westbury).
+Lake Success is located in the New York State Senate's 7th State Senate district, which as of May 2026 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Lake Success is located entirely within New York's 3rd congressional district, which as of August 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).
+Lake Success is located entirely within New York's 3rd congressional district, which as of May 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Lake Success is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Lake Success is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Lake Success voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Lake Success's voters voted for Kamala D. Harris (D).